-The BA/MA program is designed to equip future graduates with exceptional cross-cultural understanding, keen analytical capacities, excellent, multi-lingual writing skills, and near-native fluency.
+The new BA/MA program is designed to equip future graduates with exceptional cross-cultural understanding, keen analytical capacities, excellent, multi-lingual writing skills, and near-native fluency.

 Eligibility and Application Procedures

-- a 1-2 page statement of purpose outlining your interests in French Studies and motivation for pursuing the MA;
+- A 1-2 page statement of purpose outlining your interests in French Studies and motivation for pursuing the MA.

-- a transcript of your undergraduate work so far at UVA;
+- A transcript of your undergraduate work so far at UVa.

-- a writing sample, in French, such as an academic paper (or two) that reflects your intellectual interests (10-15 pages total);
+- A writing sample, in French, such as an academic paper (or two) that reflects your intellectual interests (10-15 pages total).